FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 selected_columns = {0,1,2,3,...,30,31};
 ```

 Let's say we only want the string data and none of the integer data from our table.
-In that case the input will be:
+In that case the input will be missing the first index and the last two indices:

 ```
 record_size = 32;
 selected_columns = {1,2,3,...,28,29};
 ```

 We can see that we are not interested in the first and the last two integers for each record.
 To show which configuration inputs mark the garbage data I use X but in reality the FPGA will recieve chunk ID 31 and position 0 configuration for those integers marked with X below.
+This will be explained more in a bit.

 ### Reduced chunk selection